ingra-ai/ingra/README.md

 - [x] **Function Marketplace**: A marketplace where users can share, rate, and review functions, enhancing discoverability and quality.
   - Screw it, good enough for now - ill be back later.
 - [x] **Self Function Generation**: Provide an API endpoint for user to curate their own functions by using GPT.
-- [ ] **Assistant**: Provides built-in AI Assistant utilizing LangChain to converse and interact with tools calling.
+- [ ] **Chat**: Provides built-in AI Assistant utilizing LangChain to converse and interact with tools calling.
+Has Cron.
+- [ ] **Self Hosting**: An option to switch database endpoint, or running local LLMs.
+This should help users flexibly to host their own data.
+Configurables would be psql, redis, pinecone and aws ses setup. (google oauth or openai api key are overridable from env variables built-in)
+- [ ]
 - [ ] **Workflows Hub**: Integrate react-flow to curate one or more functions for more comprehensive task.
 - [ ] **User Onboarding**: Streamlined onboarding process to help new users get started quickly and efficiently, including step-by-step guides and support resources.
 - [ ] **Advanced Security Features**: Implement advanced security measures such as encryption, secure access controls, and more to protect user data and function integrity.
 - [ ] **Collaboration Tools**: Develop tools to facilitate collaboration among users and developers, such as version control, code reviews, and more.
 - [ ] **Personalization Options**: Offer advanced personalization options to tailor the assistant’s behavior and responses to individual preferences.
-- [ ] **Cron Features**: Integrate scheduled run for certain function, that will feed to users.
-Either by web, email or to their own AI Agent.

 ### Installation